 Our first destination in Uganda is Jinja, well known for its variety of adventure activities, such as white water rafting.
 Jinja is located at the starting point of the Nile (officially called the Victoria Nile), where the river flows out of Lake Victoria.
 From here the famous river flows 6695 kilometres through Africa to Egypt and the Mediterranean in the north.

 This morning we go chimpanzee trekking in Budongo Forest, East Africa's biggest forest of Mahogany trees.
 Budongo is home to the largest population of chimpanzees in Uganda, hosting around 600 to 700 chimpanzees.
 The forest is also home to eight other primate species, along with an array of other species.
-This Mahogany forest is known for its incredible biodiversity, including 24 species of animals, over 360 bird species, 290 butterfly species, 130 species of moths, 465 tree species and numerous other plants and creatures.
+This Mahogany forest is known for its incredible biodiversity, including 24 species of animals, over 360 bird species, 290 butterfly species, 130 species of moth, 465 tree species and numerous other plants and creatures.

 Today we leave Kampala driving southwest to scenic Lake Bunyonyi, dotted with 29 islands.
 Picturesque Lake Bunyonyi serves as the base for gorilla trekking excursions in the nearby Bwindi Impenetrable National Park of Uganda.